ericberman/MyFlightbookWeb/README.md

  * AdminAuthAccessKey - Enables use of certain admin-only functionality (provides an encrytion seed)
  * AuthorizedWebServiceClients - Comma separated list of authorized clients of the web services (i.e., the iOS and Android apps)
  * AWSAccessKey - Access key for Amazon Web services
+ * AWSMediaConvertRoleArn - Arn for converting media (video) files on AWS
  * AWSSecretKey - Secret for Amazon Web Services
  * BoxClientID - oAuth ID for Box.com
  * BoxClientSecret - oAuth secret for Box.com